Klem10013/terminapy/README.md

     │                       │                       │
     ╰───────────────────────┴───────────────────────╯

->This lib only work in the main loop of the programme you can see how to use it in the example
->it does not need it's own runtime
->
->the lib provide function to print directly the screen on the terminal but you can get the display and display it on you own there will be some example
+>the lib provide function to print directly the screen on the terminal but you can get the screen as a str and display it on you own there will be some example

 ### External Lib use:
 > In this lib i will try to use as little as possible external lib